annasadka/challenge_portfolio_annasadka/README.md

 </details>

 <details>
-<summary>19. display the name of the actor with id 4 and the title of the film he played in</summary>
+<summary>19.
+Display the name of the actor with id 4 and the title of the film he played in</summary>
 <div align="left">
   <a href="https://github.com/annasadka/challenge_portfolio_annasadka/">
     <img src="images/19.png" alt="q19">